metabase/metabase/docs/operations-guide/environment-variables.md

 Type: string<br>
 Default: `""`

-Default page to show the user.
+Default page to show people when they log in.

 ### `MB_LDAP_ATTRIBUTE_EMAIL`